Rexfor/Bigdata/Bloque2/README.md

 In this way we can know that machine learning is essential for our daily lives, since with this we can have recommender systems like those of Netflix that, based on our preferences, can recommend movies or series that may interest us, according to this, in machine learning there are classifier and regression algorithms; This document will seek to delve into the different algorithms in the world of machine learning, mainly the classification and regression algorithms together with their scala code using the spark framework, but before we begin, we must know what we mean by each algorithm type.
 The classification algorithms try to identify and classify objects on a set of predefined classes, for example, classify if a news is sports, entertainment, politics, etc. If only 2 possible classes are allowed, then it is called binary classification; but if more than 2 classes are allowed, we are talking about multiclass classification, this type of algorithms is in the supervised learning category since they learn based on the relationships that associate the input values ​​with the information output values ​​according to the type of data output you can have the category to which the algorithm belongs, it can be classification or regression where we would find out if it is regression because the output value would be continuous data, thus being a line with the prediction.

-##Classification algorithms
+## Classification algorithms

 The classification algorithms is a concept that is often used in the world of machine learning, which, as we will see, is used to predict a category in which an object can be classified based on the input data, for example we can use this type algorithms to predict if an email is "spam" or is a "real", in this type of algorithms there are two main classifications. we have the:

-##Binary classification.
+## Binary classification.
-  -In this case we can use the example given above, with the mail that must be categorized as "spam" or "true" mail, since we only have 2 final data taking as 0 or 1 any of the two states in which the mail, if an email enters and must be classified in any of these 2 classes, if it is "spam" it would be "0" and if it is "true" it would be "1" taking into account the characteristics of the new mail that arrives.
+  - In this case we can use the example given above, with the mail that must be categorized as "spam" or "true" mail, since we only have 2 final data taking as 0 or 1 any of the two states in which the mail, if an email enters and must be classified in any of these 2 classes, if it is "spam" it would be "0" and if it is "true" it would be "1" taking into account the characteristics of the new mail that arrives.

-##Multinomial Classification.
+## Multinomial Classification.
-  -In this case, the multinomial type is one that has input data but has a large number of output values, an example is the classification of a set of images, taking into account that we are asked to classify an image in categories such as:
+  - In this case, the multinomial type is one that has input data but has a large number of output values, an example is the classification of a set of images, taking into account that we are asked to classify an image in categories such as:
-    -Animals.
+    - Animals.
-    -People.
+    - People.
-    -Plants.
+    - Plants.

-    -If it only had two classes, it would be a binary classification.
+  - If it only had two classes, it would be a binary classification.

 Next, some algorithms and their explanation in code using scala will be explained in a detailed way with the help of the spark framework and with the help of the MLlib library which is used in scala to handle Machine Learning in a simple way, which gives us many tool for the use of machine learning, with a few simple lines of code we can observe in more detail the operation of some algorithms of the classification type.